RebinW/active-directory-domain-services/02-dns-configuration/02-forward-lookup-zones.md

 This zone supports Active Directory infrastructure.
 It stores records used to locate domain controllers and other directory services.
 Many of the records inside this zone are SRV records that allows clients to locate domain controllers.
 I have chosen to dedicate a seperate lab to exactly this because of its importance within Active Directory.

 ![msdcs.klarstroem.local zone](screenshots/secondaryzone.png)

+#### How records are created in the forward lookup zones
+When recources join the domain, DNS records are dynamically registered in the primary domain zone.
+Infrastructure records required for locating domain controller are registered in the _msdcs zone by domain domain controllers and Active Directory services.

+Forexample, if a server joins the domain that server will first be registered in the primary zone (klarstroem.local) and typical records such as A and AAAA records will be created.
+Later when we promote that server to a domain controller then SRV records will automatically be created in the _msdcs zone.

 ## Verification